EIndriksons/CS50W/lecture11/README.md

 To avoid this, any input that is passed, in one way or another, into a command should be have potentially dangerous characters, like `'`, escaped.
 Often times, this **input sanitation** is done automatically when using libraries such as SQLAlchemy.

-**Therefore:**
-- Make sure to Hash the passwords (aka. never store them plaintext).
-    * Additionally, make sure to Salt the passwords before Hashing them, to prevent identical Hash formation from identical passwords that allow for various dictionary attacks.
-- Make sure your application does not leak unecessary data that might reveal and identify something.
-- Make sure your application is not vulnerable to SQL injections.
-Use modern libraries to take care of communication with the database (like SQLAlchemy).

 ## API's
 When designing APIs, it is often important to ensure that certain users only have access to certain information.
 To keep track of users, API keys, simply long strings, are generated and associated with every user.
 Every time an API request is made, an API key must be passed with it.

 API keys allow for **route authentication**, or verifying that a user has permission to access a certain route.
 They also can be used for **rate limiting**, or ensuring that a user can only make so many requests.

-**Therefore:**
-- Make sure only right users can access your API.
-If you want to restrict certain users make sure to provide and ask for API keys.
-- Make sure the user has access to certain routes
-- Make sure to rate limit users to prevent spam requests

 ## JavaScript
 While HTML and CSS can be abused, they only affect how the browser renders a web page.
 With JavaScript arises the possibility for malicious code to be run inside the browser.

 ### Cross-Site Scripting
 Similar to how SQL injections abused the possibilities for users to modify the code being run on a database, cross-site scripting consists of running some arbitrary JavaScript code inside a browser.
 Here’s is an example of a Flask application that is vulnerable to such an attack: